 Deep blue sea elements bring the depth and mystery of the ocean into coastal kitchen designs.
 This bold color can make a dramatic statement when used for cabinetry, an accent wall, or even the ceiling.
 Deep blue pairs beautifully with lighter tones and wood accents, creating a rich, immersive environment that still feels balanced and inviting.
 This color not only enhances the coastal theme but also adds a touch of elegance and depth to the kitchen.
 If you’re attracted to bold, expressive colors, incorporating deep blue sea elements can transform your kitchen into a striking coastal sanctuary.

-- Furniture: Navy leather upholstered bar stools with brass pedestals and nailhead trim details
+- Furniture: upholstered swivel bar stools with chrome bases and nailhead trim

-- Lighting: Clear glass bell jar pendant lights with brass hardware over kitchen island
+- Lighting: large seeded glass dome pendant lights with polished nickel hardware

 29. Airy Coastal Windows